Skip to main content

 Good for healthcare providers seeking quality video performance

-When selecting the best HIPAA-compliant video conferencing tools to include in this list, I considered common buyer needs and pain points like ensuring patient data security and ease of integration with existing systems.
+When selecting the best HIPAA-compliant video conferencing to include in this list, I considered common buyer needs and pain points like ensuring data security and maintaining patient confidentiality.
 I also used the following framework to keep my evaluation structured and fair:

 Core Functionality (25% of total score)